COVID-19 advice: Please follow current government advice and check opening times before travel.

 The Overend ladies were well known for their prize-winning Jersey herd, named after characters from Gilbert & Sullivan operettas.
 They were regular prize winners at the RDS Spring Show.
 Their life and times can be appreciated via the Airfield House exhibition.
 The lasting effects of their fundraising and charity work for St John’s Ambulance brigade and Children’s Sunshine Home can be seen through an impressive collection of photographs, diaries and press clippings.
 They were also ladies who knew how to enjoy themselves, as evidenced by the memorabilia they gathered from their travels.
 Both sisters were also very interested in gardening.

-The Airfield farm, gardens, restaurant and heritage experience offer visitors a unique opportunity to enjoy and learn about food, farming, gardening, history and heritage in a natural and relaxed environment.
+The Airfield farm (20 acres), gardens, restaurant and heritage experience offer visitors a unique opportunity to enjoy and learn about food, farming, gardening, history and heritage in a natural and relaxed environment.

 Throughout the year specialised events like lambing, calving and shearing highlight what is typically going on in farms around the country.
 Airfield is a working farm with a milking Jersey herd, as well as sheep, pigs, chickens and donkeys.
 The farm has 50 laying hens including Rhode Island Red Hybrids and fancy fowl such as Legbars and Arucanas.